SOVEMA Universelle Extra Deep Hand Pump

 -There is no water contamination risk as the pump doesn’t require the introduction of any sort of liquid into the borehole, neither for its commissioning nor for its priming.

-A certified discharge rate of 1000 liters per hour at 70m with a pace of 40 strokes per minute.
+Discharge rate of 1000 liters per hour at 70m with a pace of 40 strokes per minute, verified by manufacturer.

-Bureau Veritas – an independent company conducted testing, inspection and certification of the Universelle Extra Deep Hand Pump
+The Bureau Veritas company has previously assisted in testing, inspection and certification of the Universelle Extra Deep Hand Pump.

 It is possible to discharge pumped water in a water tower at a maximum height of 3 m. by adapting a packing gland on the reservoir itself.
 Could also be paired with a purification, disinfection, or treatment system to ensure water potability.
 Interview with representative